LucasJMO/E6Plus/classes/Psionic/Soulknife.md

 **Weapon and Armor Proficiency**: Soulknives are proficient with all simple weapons, with their own mind blades, and with light armor, medium armor, and shields (except tower shields).

+Although a soulknife may become proficient with other forms of armor, wearing heavy armor prevents them from creating a mind blade.

 **Mind Blade**(Su): As a move action, a soulknife can create a semisolid weapon composed of psychic energy distilled from his own mind.
 The weapon is identical in all ways (except visually) to a normal weapon of its size and type.
 Despite being referred to as a mind blade, this can be any variety of weapon.

 The mind blade can be broken (it has hardness 10 and 10 hit points); however, a soulknife can simply create another on his next move action.
 The moment he relinquishes his grip on his mind blade, it dissipates (unless he intends to throw it; see below).
 A mind blade is considered a magic weapon for the purpose of overcoming damage reduction.